OpenframeProject/Openframe-Docs/source/frame-setup-guide.html.md

 display_rotate=1
 ```

-If you want to change the orientation from what has been set during the installation, edit the Raspberry Pi configuration file (/boot/config.txt).
+If you want to change the orientation from what was set during the installation, edit the Raspberry Pi configuration file (/boot/config.txt).

 `0` is the display default (landscape). `1` will rotate the display by 90° counterclockwise.
 Use `2` for 180°, or `3` for 270°.